Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Methodology

-Unlike stretching deformations, bending deformations occur between two adjacent edges and can be quantified by the misalignment of the tangents of adjacent edges.
+\bl{Bending Energy.} Unlike stretching, bending deformation occurs between adjacent edges and can be quantified by the misalignment of their tangents.
 At each interior node, we define the curvature binormal as